Finding Your Niche: How Small Towns Can Attract the Right Visitors with Social Media

 Be Known for Something: A Simple Tourism Branding Strategy

-You don’t have to be the next Sedona.
+I keep saying over and over again … you don’t have to be the next Sedona (or Moab, or … fill in the blank).
 You don’t have to be “the everything town.”

 You just need to be known for something.